Avalanche Courses

 Instructors for the Avalanche Courses

 Our instructional staff consists of highly qualified individuals from our community.
-We are pleased to have Ted Steiner, Erich Peitzsch, Cameron Johnson, Jenny Cloutier, Lloyd Morsett, Teal Gayner, and David Steel.
-Each is an active and experienced trainer and backcountry enthusiasts.
-In order to meet or exceed the American Avalanche Association (AAA) guidelines of student-to-instructor ratio, each course will have one lead instructor and two co-instructors.
+We are pleased to have Erich Peitzsch, Morgan Goetting, Jamie Burkholder, Kody Coxen, Burket Kniveton, Hannah Farrell, Jeremy Primmer, James Young, Paul Fotter, Addie Elm, Guy Zoellner, and Riley Elgerd joining us in this capacity.
+Each is an active and experienced trainer and backcountry enthusiast.
+In order to meet or exceed the American Avalanche Association (A3) guidelines for student-to-instructor ratio, each course will have one lead instructor and two co-instructors with an overall 5:1 ratio.

 Location